 Increase the Profitability of Your California Medical Practice Before You Sell

-But a business being profitable is what attracts buyers, so taking your business from not profiting to profitable is essential to improve business valuation and the chances that your business will sell.
+However, a business being profitable is what attracts buyers, so taking your business from unprofitable to profitable is essential to improve business valuation and increase the chances that your business will sell.

 Insurance and Business Interruption Coverage